The Ninth Workshop on Wireless Ad hoc and Sensor

 Xu Li, INRIA, France

-Xiaodong Lin, University of Ontario Institute of Technology,
+Xiaodong Lin, University of Ontario Institute of Technology, Canada

 Nathalie Mitton, INRIA, France